bikram0000/advanced_infinite_scroll/README.md

 Here's a brief overview of the key parameters:

 - `minItemWidth`: The minimum width for an item.
+- `keepAlive`: If you wanted to keep Alive this widget.
 - `minItemsPerRow`: The minimum number of items per row.
 - `controller`: The controller associated with `AdvancedInfiniteScroll`.
 - `loadingMoreWidget`: A widget to display while more items are being loaded.